TimStewartJ/UCDGenCatScraper/README.md

 First download the UCD general catalog: https://ucdavis.pubs.curricunet.com/Catalog When it's done, open it.
 Scroll down to "Courses by Subject Code."
 Start selecting and don't stop selecting until you get to the very last course, which would likely be the last WMS course.
 Ctrl-C then Ctrl-V in a blank .txt file.
-Save, then rename this file to GenCat.txt.
-This file is also available to download in this repo.
+Save, then rename this file to gencat.txt.
+	*NOTE I used Foxit PDF viewer to do this.
+I'm not too sure, but your results may differ depending on what PDF viewer you use.
+Regardless, you can just use the provided gencat.txt

 With that taken care of, all you need to do is run gencatreader.py.
 You can do this by just double clicking on it, provided you have python installed.